 In certain situations, we may not agree to a request to correct information we hold about you.
 If this occurs, we will advise you of this and our reason for not agreeing to the correction request in writing.
 In response, you may ask us to make a note of your requested correction with the information we hold.

-If you have any questions, concerns or feedback about privacy, please contact us at:
+If you have any questions, concerns or feedback about privacy, please contact our Privacy Officer at:

 PO Box 24313, Melbourne VIC 3000